-List co-interventions that could be different between intervention groups and that could impact on outcomes
+List co-interventions that could be different between intervention groups and that could impact on outcomes paragraph) that uniquely defines the result being assessed.

-Specify a target randomized trial specific to the study Design Individually randomized / Cluster randomized / Matched (e.g. cross-over) Participants Salih et al. 2020, Hypermobility, age 40 years or older and BMI >30 kg m2 increase the risk of complications following peri-acetabular osteotomy Experimental intervention Comparator Is your aim for this study? to assess the effect of a assignment to intervention \Box to assess the effect of s starting and adhering to intervention Specify the outcome Specify which outcome is being benefit or harm of intervention ng assessed for risk of bias (typically from among those earmarked for the Summary of Findings table).
+Specify a target randomized trial specific to the study Design Individually randomized / Cluster randomized / Matched (e.g. cross-over) Participants Salih et al. 2020, Hypermobility, age 40 years or older and BMI >30 kg m2 increase the risk of complications following peri-acetabular osteotomy Experimental intervention Comparator Is your aim for this study? assignment to intervention starting and adhering to intervention Specify the outcome Specify which outcome is bei benefit or harm of interventio ng assessed for risk of bias (typically from among those earmarked for the Summary of Findings table).
 Specify whether this is a proposed n.
-Specify the numerical result being assessed In case of multiple alternative paragraph) that uniquely defin e analyses being presented, specify the numeric result (e.g. RR = 1.52 (95% CI 0.83 to 2.77) and/or a reference (e.g. to a table, figure or es the result being assessed.
+Specify the numerical result being assessed In case of multiple alternativ e analyses being presented, specify the numeric result (e.g. RR = 1.52 (95% CI 0.83 to 2.77) and/or a reference (e.g. to a table, figure or